dracupid/nobone/readme.md

     ```coffeescript
     {
     	bps: null # Limit the bandwidth byte per second.
-    	global_bps: false # if the bps is the global bps.
+    	globalBps: false # if the bps is the global bps.
-    	agent: custom_http_agent
+    	agent: customHttpAgent
     }
     ```